onnoowl/personal-site/README.md

 ### **SAS R&D Technical Intern** --- Summers of 2014, 2015, 2016, and 2017
 *SAS Institute Inc., Cary, NC.*
 - Summer 2017: Studied quantum computing, and developed a method for evaluating, and calibrating artificial intelligence model probability outputs and their statistical accuracy.
-Began work on a second patent.
   - Gained experience with Quantum Computing, Bayesian statistics, deep learning probability calibration techniques, and more of the Python ecosystem
-- Summer 2016 – January 2017: Patented a deep learning model I developed to learn insights from data for the purposes of generating natural language descriptions of the data.
+- May 2016 – January 2017: Patented a deep learning model developed to learn insights from data for the purposes of generating natural language descriptions of the data.
   - Gained experience with deep learning, tensorflow, recurrent and convolutional neural networks, synthetic data generation, Elixir, and Python
 - Summer 2015: Built a proof of concept extension of B.O.S.H. that extended its functionality from only deploying to cloud-based hardware to deploying to any hardware.
   - Gained experience with Go, Ruby, Git, deployment, unit testing, documentation, and analyzing open source project code